(Last Updated On: October 31, 2020)

 Honestly, I can’t think of a better time to visit the incredible Niagara Falls area than in the dead of Winter.
 It may be bone-chillingly cold between the months of December to March in the Niagara region, but the unique experience of seeing the Falls flow into frozen pools that are so big they look like puffy clouds is absolutely worth braving the icy air for.

 Even with limited time in Canada, staying with family in Schomberg before moving on to Toronto for 24 hours, I still made sure I had a chance to see one of the most famous waterfall systems in the world.
-I obviously visited from the Canadian side, which meant that the feature waterfall was the remarkable Horseshoe Falls – the largest of the three waterfalls that make up Niagara Falls.
+I visited from the Canadian side, which meant that the feature waterfall was the remarkable Horseshoe Falls – the largest of the three waterfalls that make up Niagara Falls.
 According to Wikipedia, 90% of the water that flows through Niagara Falls comes over Horseshoe Falls.

-Getting to Niagara Falls from Toronto
+Getting to Niagara Falls in Winter from Toronto

 Public Transport